 Graduate Special Student (GSP)

-Persons holding baccalaureate degrees or higher who wish to enroll in graduate courses at UW-Green Bay but who do not wish to pursue a graduate degree or participate in the graduate program may enroll as a special student.
+Persons holding baccalaureate degrees or higher who wish to enroll in graduate courses or a certificate program at UW-Green Bay but who do not wish to pursue a graduate degree or participate in the graduate program may enroll as a special student.

 Graduate credit will be awarded provided the student registers in graduate-level courses as a graduate special student and pays graduate fees.
 Credits for which neither graduate fees were paid nor graduate credit awarded cannot be retroactively converted to graduate credits.
 Graduate special students are not eligible for Independent Study, Internships, or Culminating Experiences (e.g. thesis or capstone projects).
 A graduate special student who decides to pursue a UW-Green Bay graduate degree must submit an application form to enter the degree program.
 Often the credits earned as a graduate special student may be applied toward the M.S. degree; however, this is not guaranteed.